 This should be considered routine care and the patient should not be seen unless there is capacity, after prioritising higher scoring patients.
-During lockdowns or periods of high infection rates, offer the choice to defer the appointment, particularly if they are at higher risk of contracting COVID-19 or other respiratory infections.
+During lockdowns or periods of high infection rates, offer the choice to defer the appointment, particularly if they are at higher risk of contracting COVID-19.